 Has the search for a lease turned out to be an absolute nightmare?
 If you’ve been handed several rejection notices or the offers are ridiculous, a car loan may be a better option.

 - The down payment will probably be lower, and some lenders require zero at signing.

-- The interest rate on the lease will make the payments too steep for what you can comfortably afford.
+- The interest rate on the lease will make the monthly payments too steep for what you can comfortably afford.

 - You can refinance the loan once your credit score improves to secure a lower interest rate.